-the U.S.
+The study will be large and will involve patients across the U.S.

-will use a daily aspirin dosage of either 325 mg or 81 mg
+15,000 patients living with heart disease will use a daily aspirin dosage of either 325 mg or 81 mg

 ADAPTABLE will use PCORnet to conduct the study and disseminate results.
 Patients will be partners at every stage of the trial, which will collect data using tools with state-of-the-art security.
 Patients who have heart disease and are at high risk of having a heart attack or stroke will be randomly assigned to use low- or regularstrength aspirin and followed up to 30 months.
 Researchers will look at benefits and side effects not just overall, but also by gender, age, ethnicity, and race, as well as in patients with medical conditions in addition to heart disease, such as diabetes.
 It's a far cry from traditional studies that assess what works for the "average" patient.